This video clip is an excerpt from Module 5: Trading Partners and Flow of Money in Managed Care, featuring narration by Robert P. Navarro, PharmD.

 To print your certificate of completion:

-- After you complete the Module 11 Post-Test a button will appear on the bottom left hand conner.
+- After you complete the Module 11 Post-Test a button will appear on the bottom left-hand corner.
 Click and print your certificate of completion.

 Please note: Certificates of Completion are only for showing completion of the online program and do not reflect any earned credits or hours.